robertfeldt/GATTI/case_study.md

   - Documentation and tutorials can be found [here](https://cryptography.io/en/latest/)

   - Code can be found on [GitHub repository](https://github.com/pyca/cryptography)

+#Part 3 (didn't receive an answer yet)